passeriforma/SLiMscape/README.md

 - Disorder Masking is used to mask residues which have an IUPred disorder score of less than 0.3
 - Conservation Masking is used to mask residues which have a relative local conservation score of less than X.

-**SLiMChance**
-- Probability Cutoff is the cutoff for returned motifs.

 **Custom Parameters**
 - Custom parameters can be used to add other command line arguments which can be found <a href="http://rest.slimsuite.unsw.edu.au/slimprob">here</a>.